-Minority Interest
+Minority interest

-Accounting standards require the Council to consolidate Optalis at 100% and declare a minority interest for the proportion for which it is not the sole shareholder, 45%.
+Under IFRS the Council is required to consolidate certain companies at 100% and declare a minority interest where they are not the sole shareholder.
 This represents the share of Optalis owned by RBWM.
 See also note 46.

 NOTE 24 PROPERTY, PLANT AND EQUIPMENT